GE's Immelt rules out India nuclear investment under current law

 "We think about remaking the EXIM capability using other export credit agencies elsewhere in the world, there are 60 of them elsewhere in the world.
 So I think it's more likely that there will be more job moves unless this policy changes," he said.

-Immelt has been campaigning to revive the agency after its authorisation expired at the end of June, blocking the bank from writing new loans and trade guarantees.
+Immelt has been campaigning to revive the agency after its authorization expired at the end of June, blocking the bank from writing new loans and trade guarantees.

 On Tuesday GE revealed plans to shift up to 500 U.S. manufacturing jobs to Europe and China because it can no longer access EXIM financing.